23 December, ‘Diary: Marina Warner, Viva la Befana!’, Book Post (substack subscription)

 Saturday 26 November, ‘Sally Bayley, Marina Warner and Tomiwa Owolade ‘Memories’ Fault Lines’, Blackwell’s, Broad Street, Oxford, 2-3pm

-Marina was discussing Inventory of a Life Mislaid (2021), an unreliable memoir pieced together by objects from her parents’ lives, alongside Sally Bayley and Tomiwa Owolade.
+Marina was in discussion about Inventory of a Life Mislaid (2021), alongside Sally Bayley and Tomiwa Owolade.
 Sally Bayley is a fiction and non-fiction writer who lives on a narrowboat on the River Thames in Oxford.
 Her latest book, No Boys Play Here (William Collins, 2021) is the second part of a literary coming of age story that tells of a teen girl in search of her lost father and uncle.
 Tomiwa Owolade is a writer, critic and contributing editor to UnHerd.
 He is a New Statesman contributing writer and the author of the forthcoming This is Not America.
 His writing for the New Statesman includes analysis and comment pieces on various political and cultural subjects.
 More here.

 Friday 25 November, Seminar – New School of the Anthropocene

 Thursday 24 November, ‘Viral Spiral: Multiple Shape-shifting from Ovid to Covid’, BCLA, 6pm, booking available in person (Ian Gulland Lecture Theatre, Goldsmiths, New Cross, London SE14 6AD) and online.
 Information here.